solidexpert-ltd/ngx-rehydrate/.github/SETUP_SUMMARY.md

 #### ❌ Build fails in CI
 **Solution**:
-1. Run locally first: `npm run build:rehydrate`
+1. Run locally first: `npm run build`
 2. Check workflow logs for specific errors
-3. Ensure all dependencies are correctly specified
+3. Ensure all dependencies are correctly specified in `package.json` and `devDependencies`

 #### ⏱️ Package not appearing on npm
 **Solution**: Wait 2-5 minutes. npm's CDN needs time to propagate.